ElGoorf/typescript-module-alias-resolve/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/typescript-jiw9h8)

-Minimal example of my issues trying to get typescript working with mdoule aliasing.
+Minimal example of my issues trying to get typescript working with module aliasing.

 Compiles fine with `noEmit: false` but when set to `true`, fails with: